sayeh92/Tribute-Project/README.md

 # Tribute-Project
-The first project for Freecodecamp
+The first project and funny one!
 <!DOCTYPE html>
 <html lang="en">
 <head>